Vylok: History

 Urban-type settlement since 1959.
-In 1968, its population was 3.5 thousand people, there were a lumber mill and a shoe factory.
+In 1968, its population was 3.5 thousand people.
+There was a lumber mill and a shoe factory.

 Population was 3,422 as of the 2001 Ukrainian Census.
 80% of its population was Hungarian and mayor was Yosyp Kilb (József Kilb).

+On 26 January 2024, a new law entered into force which abolished the status of urban-type settlement, and Vylok became a rural settlement.